apache/beam/beam-site/blog/index.md

 ---
-layout: page
+layout: default
-title: "Apache Beam Blog"
+title: "Beam Blog"
 permalink: /blog/
 ---

+# Apache Beam Blog

 This is the blog for the Apache Beam project.
 This blog contains news and updates for the project.